Special Report: Myanmar declares war on opium

 On the way back to Taunggyi, Eligh called a colleague at the World Food Programme and an emergency supply of rice arrived in Kyauk Ka Char less than three weeks later.
 More rice was bound for other villages nearby.

 The UNODC has three projects aimed at current and former poppy-growers in Myanmar.
-Located in the Shan townships of Hopong and Loilen, the projects offered a range of assistance: developing alternative crops, improving the land with irrigation and fertilizers, providing microfinance to landless households, setting up cash-for-work programs, vaccinating livestock, and building roads and clinics.
+Located in the Shan townships of Hopong and Loilen, the projects offered a range of assistance: developing alternative crops, improving the land with irrigation and fertilisers, providing microfinance to landless households, setting up cash-for-work programmes, vaccinating livestock, and building roads and clinics.

 This is funded with $7 million from the European Union, Germany and Japan.
 It was "barely enough" to help 10,000 of the 256,000 households involved in opium poppy production, Eligh said.